Venezuela's sick Chavez misses own inauguration bash

 The saga also has huge implications for the likes of Cuba and other leftist allies in Latin America that have benefited for years from Chavez's subsidized oil and other largesse.

-A clutch of foreign friends, including the presidents of Uruguay, Bolivia, Haiti and Nicaragua, attended Thursday's events in Caracas despite Chavez's absence.
+A clutch of foreign friends, including the presidents of Uruguay, Bolivia and Nicaragua, were attending Thursday's events in Caracas despite Chavez's absence.

 "We have to express our solidarity at this enormously difficult time for a man who remembered my people, who did not turn his back," said Uruguayan President Jose Mujica, referring to Chavez's aid policies around Latin America.